jjmontesl/cubetl/examples/pcaxis/README.md

-# PC-AXIS
+# PC-Axis

-This sample imports an OLAP structure from a PCAXIS statistics file.
+This example imports an OLAP structure from a PC-Axis statistics file.
 The example contains census data with several axis of observation.

 ## Guide